 As a new school year approaches, it seems like the right time for a refresher course on Pennsylvania school bus laws.
 According to PennDOT, each year, over 1.5 million students travel over 400 million miles of Pennsylvania roadways during the school year.
 That is a lot of roadway and potential for accidents.
-In the interest of student safety, be sure to follow the Pennsylvania school bus laws.
+In the interest of student safety, be sure to follow the Pennsylvania school bus laws and regulations.

 Pennsylvania School Bus Laws